Inheriting a Home with a Reverse Mortgage: A Guide for Heirs

 Important Note: When you click on this video, certain personal information may be sent to the video provider (such as YouTube, Vimeo, etc.).
 To learn more about our privacy practices, please review our Privacy Notice.

-Read on for everything heirs need to know about inheriting a home with a reverse mortgage.
+This guide breaks down everything heirs need to know about inheriting a home with a reverse mortgage, so you and your family can move forward with clarity and confidence.

 Reverse Mortgage Basics

-Naturally, this raises the question – “How can my parents use their reverse mortgage proceeds?”
-And the answer is simple: reverse mortgage proceeds can be used however they wish.
-Some common use cases we see include:
+Of course, this raises the question, “How can my parents use their reverse mortgage proceeds?”
+The answer is simple—the funds can be used however they wish.
+Some of the most common uses include:

 • Consolidating other debts, such as credit card balances